-José Cristi, Şebnem Kalemli-Özcan, Mariana Sans, and Filiz Unsal February 13, 2024
+José Cristi, Şebnem Kalemli-Özcan, Mariana Sans, and Filiz Unsal^{}

+April 2024

-We study the international transmission of U.S. monetary policy shocks and a strong U.S. dollar.
-We measure exogenous changes in the U.S. monetary policy using high frequency identification following Gertler and Karadi (2015).
-We follow Obstfeld and Zhou (2022) and IMF ESR 2022 and use the U.S. dollar appreciation against G10 currency as a global "dollar shock".
+We study the international transmission of U.S. monetary policy (FED hikes) and a strong U.S. dollar.
+Both of these variables are endogenous and thus we follow the recent developments in the literature to measure the exogenous components of each from the perspective of the rest of the world (ROW).
+We follow the high frequency identification of Gertler and Karadi (2015) in order to capture the exogenous changes in the U.S. monetary policy around a short window of FOMC announcements by observing short-term asset prices in a 45-minute window.
+We follow Obstfeld and Zhou (2022) and IMF ESR (2023) and use the dollar's appreciation against G10 currency as a global "dollar shock".